-On March 6, 2009, International American University was approved by the U.S. Immigration and Customs Enforcement (ICE) of the Department of Homeland Security (DHS) to accept and enroll foreign, non-immigrant F-1 students for academic degrees.
+On March 6, 2009, International American University was approved by the U.S. Immigration and Customs Enforcement (ICE) of the Department of Homeland Security (DHS) to accept and enroll foreign, nonimmigrant F-1 students for academic degrees.
+SEVIS school code#: LOS214F01373000 vary in each country.
+Students should contact the U.S. Consulate in their country for the latest instructions on how to apply for a Student Visa.
 SEVIS school code#: LOS214F01373000